Canon 6D Mark II vs Leica X Typ 113

 It is notable that the 6D Mark II has a microphone port, which is missing on the X Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the X Typ 113 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X Typ 113 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the X Typ 113 from Leica.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Leica X Typ 113 Manual.
+Further information on the features and operation of the 6D Mark II and X Typ 113 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Leica X Typ 113 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 6D Mark II and the Leica X Typ 113?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.